 - Includes an organic initiative for organic or transitioning to organic farmers

 - Special funding pools for beginners and socially disadvantaged farmers and ranchers lessens competition for funds

 - Working lands conservation program administered by the Natural Resources Conservation Service (NRCS)

-- Offers technical and financial assistance to farmers for maintaining high standards of environmental stewardship
+- Offers technical and financial assistance to farmers and ranchers who already implement conservation practices on their land for maintaining high standards of environmental stewardship

 - International Farm Transition Network: A network that brings major linking programs together to support the next generation of farmers and ranchers.